 The Consumer Lost Interest Percentage (CLIP) Index measures how much interest consumers are currently losing in the gap between mortgage and deposit rates.
 To create this index, MoneyRates.com compiled 30-year mortgage rates and one-month CD rates going back to 1971.
 This yields more than 40 years of history to help put the current gap between mortgage and deposit rates in perspective.

 It makes sense that mortgage rates exceed the interest rates paid on short-term deposits such as CDs, savings and money market accounts.
 Mortgages represent longer commitments and thus more risk, plus banks deserve to make a profit on their activities.
 How much profit is fair is a subjective question, but by measuring the size of the gap between mortgage rates and deposit rates over time, you can tell whether that gap is currently above or below average.

-This graph represents the arc of the CLIP Index, measured in annual averages, from 1971 to 2013:
+The graph on the below represents the arc of the CLIP Index, measured in annual averages, from 1971 to 2013.

 MoneyRates.com updates the CLIP Index every month to gauge what kind of deal banks are offering their customers.
 This gives consumers an opportunity to better understand today's banking landscape -- and how to get the most from it.